kanaria69/Mainecoco/README.md

-## Why don't eggs tell jokes?
-They'd crack each other up
+## Why do wizards clean their teeth three times a day?
+To prevent bat breath!